TheCrether/magik-tools/magik-debug-adapter/README.md

 ## Smallworld Magik Debugger Adapter in session

 Before this Debug Adapter can connect to your Smallworld session, the Smallworld session needs to be started with the Magik Debugger Agent (mda).
-This can be done by starting the JVM running the Smallworld session with the parameter `-agentpath:<path_to_Smallworld_core>/bin/Linux.x86/libmda.so=socket` (in case you're running on Windows, the mda is named libmda.dll, most likely).
+This can be done by starting the JVM running the Smallworld session with the parameter `-agentpath:<path_to_Smallworld_core>/bin/Linux.x86/libmda.so=socket`
+(in case you're running on Windows, the mda is named mda.dll).
 The mda communicates via a TCP/IP socket.
 The port can be provided with the settings `port=...`.

 A complete example of running a session from `runalias` on Linux, specifying port `32000`, is as follows: